a. Locale W1

 The southernmost stagnant ice in this Locale is in the vicinity of Sabin Pond.
 The State surficial geology map shows a stagnant ice deposit in the Sabin Pond area, which is supported by the soil sewage tab.
 LiDAR imagery shows very strong kamic topography, including an esker.
 The elevations of the esker ridge crest indicate a southward gradient, from local elevations of about 1080 feet at the north end to 980 at the south end.
 These elevations, when adjusted, correspond with the T4 margin.

 Immediately south of the Sabin Pond margin is a deltaic deposit(?), as indicated by the State Surficial map and topographic expression.
 LiDAR imagery indicates mining excavations at the head of the delta, which make geologic interpretation more difficult, but it appears that the esker feature represents a Drainage Line which grades into the deltaic deposit, which likely formed along the ice sheet margin, at an elevation corresponding with Wright’s Lake Winooski.
 Downgradient from this deltaic deposit to the south, the State Surficial Map shows the presence of lacustrine deposits.
 Thus, meltwater drainage from stagnant ice in the Sabin Pond area served to feed the Winooski level delta when the area to the south was ice free.
 This is a significant observation as it indicates that when Lake Winooski developed in T4 time stagnant ice remained along and just above its perimeter.
-This fits with the progressive recession of the ice sheet, water penetration along its margin, and the long-lasting presence of ice masses left behind, as part of the “hybrid” and “Everything, Everywhere, All at Once and Continuing” Style.
+This fits with the progressive recession of the ice sheet, water penetration along its margin, and the long-lasting presence of ice masses left behind, as part of the “hybrid” The T5 and T6 ice margins, as shown on the above map, is marked by a substantial stagnant ice deposit just south of Williston.
+LiDAR imagery of this deposit includes lobate forms suggestive of progressive ice margin retreat during T5 -T6 times and the formation of this deposit.
+These features clearly and impressively show the main Champlain lobe at this level extending southward in the Champlain Basin against the foothills, and as well suggest an ice tongue sub-lobe wrapping around the nose of the Winooski Basin mouth, extending eastward into the Winooski Basin.
+Field examination of this deposit in the vicinity immediately east of Lake Iroquois show impressive, stagnant ice topography with very pronounced semi-linear ridges.
+This area shows some of the best, strongest examples of stagnant ice deposit terrain found anywhere in Vermont.

 To the northwest of Sabin Pond in the Lamoille/Winooski divide area, above the level of Lake Winooski, Greenwood Lake with a depth of 41 feet and Valley Lake with a depth of 70 feet are both kettle holes.
 The State surficial map shows an intimate association between stagnant ice deposits and lacustrine deposits in this area.
 The elevations of these features are near the upper range of the T4 ice margin.